Our phone lines can get busy. See all the other ways of contacting us here.

 In most cases, there is no limit as long as the only money you get from volunteering is to cover expenses like travel costs and you continue to meet the conditions of the benefit you get.

-We are a diverse and inclusive charity and encourage applications from people across all our communities including people with lived experiences.
+We are a diverse and inclusive charity and encourage applications from people of all ages, across all our communities including people with lived experiences.

 If you have any support, access or equipment needs, Citizens Advice in West Sussex will be happy to discuss these with you to enable you to volunteer.